Tag

 Po Klong Garai Tower

 Three brick towers make up the temple: a three-story main tower, a smaller gate tower, and an elongated tower with a saddle-like roof.
-A sculpture of the god Siva considered a masterpiece of the Thap Mam Style, is located over the main tower’s entrance entryway.
+A sculpture of the god Siva, considered a masterpiece of the Thap Mam Style, is located over the main tower’s entrance.
 According to legend, the tower with the saddle-like roof is devoted to Thang Chuh Yang Pui, the God of Flame.
 A 16th or 17th-century mukhalinga serves as the temple’s main sacred image.
 It’s a linga with a human face.
 The Cham claim that this linga is a statue of King Po Klaung Garai, while generally speaking, it is the symbol of the Hindu deity Siva.

 Nam Cương Sand Dunes